Mesothelioma Surgery

 • Open lung biopsy

-• Other types of biopsies
+• Additional types of biopsies

 The type of diagnostic surgery performed depends on the type of mesothelioma.
 It also depends on the skill and preference of the mesothelioma specialist.